hack2skill/icc-eliminator-submission/README.md

 4. Open the project in Unreal Engine
 5. Connect the Meta Quest headset to your computer
-6. Build and run the project
+6. Build and run the project : NOTE THAT DUE TO HIGHER SIZE OF THE GAME THE CONTENT FOLDER DIDN'T UPLOADED, MAY CRASH UNREAL
 ## Usage
 To use the platform, follow these steps: